-Boötes, representing a “herdsman”, or “ploughman”, is a distinctly “kite” shaped constellation that can be seen in the night sky by observers located between latitudes +90 and -50 degrees.
-It is the 13th biggest constellationin the night sky, taking up an area of 907 square degrees of the northern celestial hemisphere, and also contains the third most luminous star in the entire sky, the red supergiant star Arcturus.
+Boötes, representing a “herdsman” or “ploughman”, is a distinctly kite-shaped constellation that can be seen in the night sky by observers located between +90° and -50° of latitude.
+It is the 13th biggest constellation in the night sky, taking up an area of 907 square degrees of the northern celestial hemisphere, and also contains the third most luminous star in the entire sky, the red supergiant star Arcturus.
 Boötes is also home to five stars with confirmed planets, but contains no Messier objects.
-It is visible

 Ursa Major Family of Constellations

-Along with the constellations Camelopardalis, Canes Venatici, Coma Berenices, Corona Borealis, Draco, Leo Minor, Lynx, Ursa Major, and Ursa Minor, Boötes belongs to the Ursa Major family of constellations.
+Boötes belongs to the Ursa Major family of constellations, together with Camelopardalis, Canes Venatici, Coma Berenices, Corona Borealis, Draco, Leo Minor, Lynx, Ursa Major, and Ursa Minor,

-There are several myths associated with the constellation Boötes.
-One story has it that Boötes represents Icarius, a grape grower who once invited the god Dionysus to inspect his vineyards.
-Dionysus was duly impressed by what he saw, and as a reward, taught Icarius the secret of wine-making.
-Icarius turned out to be a star pupil, and produced such good wines that he decided to invite all his friends to come and sample the fruits of his vines.
-His friends, however, had no idea what they were drinking, and the next day they ended up suffering from the world’s first hangovers.
-Icarius’ friends then accused him of trying to poison them, so they killed him in revenge.
+There are several myths associated with the constellation Boötes, with perhaps the most famous story associating it with Icarius, a grape grower who invited the god Dionysus to inspect his vineyards.
+Dionysus was duly impressed by what he saw, and as a reward, he taught the Athenian viticulturist the secret of wine-making.
+Icarius turned out to be a star pupil, and produced such good wines that he decided to invite all his friends to come and sample the fruits of his work.
+His shepherd friends, however, had no idea what they were drinking, and the next day after suffering from the world’s first hangovers, subsequently accused him of trying to poison them, and killed him in revenge.
 Icarius’s daughter Erigone and her faithful hound Maera also killed themselves after learning of his murder.
-Dionysus was said to be saddened by the killing of his friend, and placed him in the sky as a sign of his affection- where he can be seen to this day as the constellation Boötes.
+Dionysus was said to be so saddened by the killing of his friend that he placed him in the sky as a sign of his affection, where he can still be seen to this day as the constellation Boötes.
 Erigone and Maera, too, were placed in the heavens as the constellations Virgo and Canis Minor.

-– Arcturus (Alpha Boötis), an orange giant (K1.5 IIIpe) located about 37 light years away, is the night sky’s 3rd most luminous star with an apparent magnitude of -0.04.
+– Arcturus (Alpha Boötis), a red giant (K1.5 IIIpe) located about 37 light years away, is the night sky’s 4th most luminous star with an apparent magnitude of -0.04.
 It is around 25 times bigger than our sun, 1.5 times more massive, and at least 110 times more luminous.
 Arcturus is ancient Greek for the “guardian of the bear”, with the star found by the Herdsman’s left foot.
-The star’s location on the celestial equator makes it easy to spot from both hemispheres, and from the northern hemisphere, it is easily found by following the arc of the Big Dipper’s handle away from asterism’s “bowl”.
+The star’s location on the celestial equator also makes it easy to spot from both hemispheres, and from northern locations can be found by following the arc of the Big Dipper’s handle away from asterism’s “bowl”.
 Arcturus is believed to a member of the 52-strong Arcturus Stream, a small group of stars that is moving perpendicularly through the plane of the Milky Way.
 It is also a member of the Local Fluff, or more precisely, the Local Interstellar Cloud, a 30-light-year-diameter interstellar cloud through which the entire solar system is currently moving.

 Notable Deep Sky Objects

-Boötes Void; This hole in the Universe has been described as the “spookiest place ever”, and with good reason.
-Consider this; our cosmic backyard is populated by more than 30 galaxies, collectively known as the Local Group, spanning an area of only a few million light years.
-The Boötes Void however, spans an area of 250 million light years – and it contains only 60 known galaxies in a volume of space that represents 0.27% of the diameter of the known Universe.
+– The Boötes Void is a hole in the Universe that has been described as the “spookiest place ever” with good reason.
+Consider this; our cosmic backyard is populated by more than 30 galaxies, collectively known as the Local Group, spanning an area of around 10 million light years.
+The Boötes Void, however, spans an area of around 300 million light years – and it contains only 60 known galaxies in a volume of space that represents 0.27% of the diameter of the known Universe.

 Another way of describing this hole in the Universe would be to say, as American astronomer Gregory Scott Alderling once did “….if the Milky Way had been in the centre of the Boötes Void, we wouldn’t have known there were other galaxies until the 1960s.”